stevemcquaid/ButlerHouse/docs/README.md

 * Spacious 2-bedroom layout spanning 900 sqft, thoughtfully designed for comfortable living.
 * Open floor plan seamlessly connects living, dining, and kitchen spaces.
 * Modern kitchen equipped with essential appliances, including oven/stove, dishwasher, and fridge/freezer.
-* One bedroom is located in the partially finished basement, ensuring privacy and accessibility along with proper egress.
+* One of the two bedroomd is located in the partially finished basement, ensuring privacy and accessibility along with proper egress.
 * In-unit washer and dryer for added convenience.
 * Elegant hardwood and LVP floors enhance both aesthetics and functionality.
 * Abundant built-in storage solutions contribute to an organized living space.